Do you want to add this user to your connections?

 A database is essential for any critical website.
 Lasso's primary application involves completing database actions and formatting results.
-This chapter introduces fundamental concepts for setting database actions into code.
-Future chapters will expand these concepts and explain how they work in greater detail.
+This chapter introduces fundamental concepts for setting database actions into following code.
+Future chapters will expand and define these concepts and explain how these resources work in greater detail.

 Relational, A model called relational consists of tables containing records containing fields with values.
 (Yeah, it's vague and confusing, but we're in the business of programming, not abstract math.)
 A table contains records that contain fields.
 Here is an example:

 A Formula Example Imagine a website called "Mountain for Sale," which is trying to sell a piece of land called "Mountain" for $500 (and will add cost-of-living expenses such as taxes).
 This website needs to track three parameter pieces of information: An ID number for Mountain (so that users can find it), The current owner The asking price Each record in the database must have one piece of information associated with it.
 Since there are three parts to each record ("ID," "owner," and "$500"), this means that every record process must have three fields.
 Fields are just like the fields of a piece of paper that you fill out with information.
 Here's what Mountain's record might look like in this table, called "T_Mountain" (because every table needs a name):